-1. Download the 'Ex05-01' folder from github and open the OVRInput\Demo Unity project You will find a SampleScene without camera and with a plane and a Player prefab in the OVRInput\demo folder

-- 2. Drag the Player prefab in the Hierarchy - 3.
-Create a script and call it 'OVRInput\tracker'
+- 1. Download the 'Ex05-01' folder from github and open the OVRInput_Demo Unity project Create a scene without camera and with a plane - 2.
+Drag the Player prefab in the Hierarchy - 3.
+Create a script and call it 'OVRInput_tracker'

 INITIALIZATION 2/2